 - Don’t show your victory points cards until you are ready to claim victory.
 Let them be unsure and think you got a knight there.

 The first one is an all-aspects of Catan in-depth guide, while the second focuses mainly on different playing strategies.
 We’ve discussed the ore+grain and brick+wood, but those are just the two most powerful.
+While these two will get you far against causal, against super-competitive players, you better have an additional ace or two up your sleeve.

 We’re just over a thousand words, so I’ve kept my promised to keep this short.
 I hope you made it through in 10 minutes, just like I said.
 Did you? 🙂 Was the guide helpful for you?
 Please leave a comment below.